wp-plugins/social-networks-auto-poster-facebook-twitter-g/readme.txt

 == Screenshots ==

-1.Settings Page
+1. Settings Page
-2.Add new post metadata box
+2. Add new post metadata box
-3.Facebook Types of Post
+3. Facebook Types of Post
-4.Google+ Types of Post
+4. Google+ Types of Post

 == Changelog ==

+= 2.5.4 [01/18/2013] =

+* New - New network: VKontakte(vk.com).
+Repost your blogposts to your VK account.
+* Bug fix - Facebook settings saving problem on some configurations
+* Bug fix - Google+ debug text removed
+* Bug fix - WPMU Edition only. - Lost settings opages on users websites.

 = 2.5.3 [01/15/2013] =